deepakduggirala/express-api-starter-template/README.md

 ```
 - Logs error to console
 - send actual message to client only if `err.expose` is true otherwise send a generic Internal server error.
 For http errors such as (`throw createError(400, 'foo bar')`), the client receives `{"message":"foo bar"}` with status code to 400.
 - For non http errors such as  `throw new Error('business logic error')`, only the `err.message` is set others are not.
 For such error, this handler will send a generic message.
-Client's will not see `business logic error` in thier response object.
+Client's will not see `business logic error` in their response object.
 - Does not log to console for 404 errors

 #### 404 handler